St Mark's Clocktower: Alterations to the building and clock

 By 1855 repairs were needed again.
 The top floor of the tower was reinforced and staircases were replaced by iron stairs.
 In 1858 Luigi de Lucia repaired and made further alterations in the clock mechanism, but preserving the essentials of the changes which had been made by Ferracina.

 At this time a completely new feature was added, so that the time could be read more accurately than was previously possible.
 Panels were made to appear in the doorways on either side of the Virgin and child, above the clock face.
 Those on the left show the hour while those on the right show the minutes (changing every 5 minutes), each with white letters on a blue background.
 The numbers blocked the route of the Magi and additional machinery was designed to lift them out of the way when the processions took place.
 They originally had gas lights behind them so that they could be read at night.
 The mechanism operating these numbers caused trouble and was not working properly until 1866.
 Other improvements and alterations were also made in 1865/66 by Antonio Trevisan and Vincenzo Emo.

 The two 12-hour cycles round the main face of the clock remained until about 1900 when the original 24-hour circle was discovered beneath them and they were removed.

 Further adjustments were made in 1953 and the latest, extensive series of repairs and alterations (some causing controversy amongst horologists) were carried out from 1998 to 2006 (five hundred years after the tower and clock were first completed).

 Visits to the clock tower

 Stairways (steep and narrow) inside the building give access to the terrace on the roof, passing the clock mechanism on the way.
 Tours (in Italian, English and French) must be booked in advance.

+Miscellaneous

+The Kroch High-rise in Leipzig, Germany is modelled after St Mark's Clocktower.